mariia-botkina/tls-cert-analyzer/README.md

 # TLS Certificate Analyzer

-A small Python CLI tool that analyzes TLS/X.509 certificates for domains.
+Small Python CLI tool for inspecting TLS/X.509 certificates for domains.

-It can:

-- Connect to a domain via TLS.
+- Connects to a host via TLS
-- Retrieve the server certificate.
+- Retrieves the server certificate
-- Parse the X.509 certificate using `cryptography`.
+- Parses X.509 with `cryptography`
-- Calculate how many days are left until expiration.
+- Calculates days until expiration
-- Show results in a nice colored table using Rich.
+- Displays results in a table using `rich`

 ---